 Before Western contact, the Hawaiians called upon priests, called kahuna, for religious, oracular and medical skills.
 But some kahuna were said to be able to kill a man by praying for him to die.
 That struck a chord with me, as a mystery writer, and I conceived the idea of having Holmes and Watson come to Hawaii in 1890, stay at the hotel near the summit of Kilauea volcano, and confront the suspicion that victims had been “prayed to death.”

 Sherlock Holmes & The Volcano Horror is my adaptation of The Devil’s Foot.
-After three weeks of sold-out stage performances, it was video recorded, and is now available on DVD, in a sturdy vinyl case, which also includes the playbill.
+After three weeks of sold-out stage performances, it was video recorded.
+The play can be seen, free of charge, on YouTube.
+To download a PDF of the playbill, containing cast and crew credits, and the playwright’s notes, please click here.